dennispr/WorkToDo/README.md

 * see hr notes
 * Add bryce to this

-# Backend
+# Two Moos - Backend
 * set up multi factor
 * talk to Lee, remove other accounts
 * Next round of updates should include age gate
 * Have the skip avatarMaker button appear w/o timer?
+* Low end device test

 # Add notes to the digital notes doc??? - what Droo said etc

-# Two moos - Low end device test

 # Filament
 * Get Laura Cleared on springroll.